German National Library: Building in Leipzig

 The main building of the German National Library in Leipzig was built 1914–1916 after plans of the architect Oskar Pusch.
-The impressive facade is 160 m long and faces the "Deutscher Platz" (German Plaza).
+The facade is 160 m long and faces the "Deutscher Platz" (German Plaza).
 The building was opened on 19 October 1916.
 The site of the library (near to today's Alte Messe) had been donated by the city of Leipzig, while Friedrich August III, King of Saxony provided the funds for the building.

 On the facade, the portraits of Otto von Bismarck, Johann Wolfgang von Goethe and Johannes Gutenberg are displayed.
 Statues represent Technology, Justice, Philosophy, Medicine etc. The central reading room contains a picture by Ludwig von Hofmann, depicting Arcadia in Art Nouveau-style.
 The staircase displays a mural showing the founders of the German library.
 The Library also contains the German Museum of Books and Writing.
 The fourth expansion of the library began in 2007 and was opened to the public on 9 May 2011.
 Designed by Gabriele Glockler, whose concept for the building was "Cover.
 Shell.
 Content." it connects all sections of the building together for the first time.